 Services are planned, coordinated, and are appropriate to the needs of the residents.
-A village manager and the clinical manager are responsible for the day-to-day operations.
 The organisational strategic plan informs the site-specific operational objectives which are reviewed on a regular basis.

-Yvette Williams has a well-established quality and risk management system that is directed by Ryman Christchurch.
+Jane Mander has a well-established quality and risk management system that is directed by Ryman Christchurch.
 Quality and risk performance is reported across the various facility meetings and to the organisation's management team.
-Yvette Williams provides clinical indicator data for the three services being provided (hospital, rest home and psychogeriatric care).
+Jane Mander provides clinical indicator data for the three services being provided (hospital, rest home and dementia care).

 There are human resources policies including recruitment, selection, orientation and staff training and development.
 The service had an induction programme in place that provides new staff with relevant information for safe work practice.
 There is an in-service education/training programme covering relevant aspects of care and support and external training is supported.
-The organisational staffing policy aligned with contractual requirements and included skill mixes.
+The organisational staffing policy aligned with contractual requirements and included staff skill mixes.
 Residents and family/whānau reported that staffing levels are adequate to meet the needs of the residents.